Chart Color Schemes

 Employment

-The area saw estimated employment growth of 8.8% in the past year.
-Compared to Greater Brisbane's unemployment rate of 4.1%, Woodridge's is 10.4% higher, indicating room for improvement.
-Workforce participation lags at 46.3%, significantly lower than Greater Brisbane's 64.5%.
-Leading employment industries are health care & social assistance, manufacturing, and transport, postal & warehousing.
+The unemployment rate was 13.5% in the past year, with an estimated employment growth of 9.8%.
+As of September 2025, 5,141 residents are employed, but the unemployment rate is 9.5% higher than Greater Brisbane's rate of 4.0%.
+Workforce participation lags at 46.3%, compared to Greater Brisbane's 64.5%.
+Employment is concentrated in health care & social assistance, manufacturing, and transport, postal & warehousing.

-Manufacturing is particularly strong, with an employment share of 2.0 times the regional level.
-However, professional & technical services employ only 3.4% of local workers, below Greater Brisbane's 8.9%.
-Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
-In the past year, employment increased by 8.8%, while labour force grew by 5.0%, reducing the unemployment rate by 3.0 percentage points.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Woodridge's employment mix suggests local employment should increase by 5.8% over five years and 12.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Manufacturing has a particularly strong presence, with an employment share twice the regional level.
+However, professional & technical services have limited representation, at 3.4% compared to the regional average of 8.9%.
+The area offers limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
+Between September 2024 and September 2025, employment increased by 9.8%, while the labour force grew by 2.4%, reducing the unemployment rate by 5.8 percentage points.
+In contrast, Greater Brisbane saw employment rise by 3.8%, with a 3.3% growth in labour force and a 0.5 percentage point decrease in unemployment.
+State-level data from November 25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
+National employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to Woodridge's employment mix suggests local employment should increase by 5.8% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment